Empower: Building Leaders, Strengthening Communities

 A LOWELL ALLIANCE / COALITION FOR A BETTER ACRE PROGRAm

-Following the workshops, participants put this training into action by planning and implementing a project or projects designed to strengthen their neighborhood group(s), or the city as a whole.
+Workshops also provide the opportunity to expand professional and personal networks by connecting with other Lowell activists.
+Participants put their training into action by planning and implementing a project or projects designed to strengthen their neighborhood group(s), or the city as a whole.

 workshop topics include: